freedomofpress/securedrop-workstation/README.md

 Next we need to do some SecureDrop-specific configuration:

-- edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
+- create a `config.json` based on `config.json.example` and include your values for the Journalist hidden service `.onion` hostname and PSK.
-- Replace the `sd-journalist.sec` file in the root directory with the GPG private key used to encrypt submissions in your test SecureDrop instance.
-The included key is the one used by default in the SecureDrop staging instance.
+- create an `sd-journalist.sec` file in the root directory with the ASCII-armored GPG private key used to encrypt submissions in your test SecureDrop instance.
+The included key `sd-journalist.sec` is the one used by default in the SecureDrop staging instance.

 Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there from your development VM.
 That process is a little tricky, but here's one way to do it: assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`: